 - Infinite Behavioural Mutations – The evolution in the security industry from static scanners was towards behavioral scanners where the “signature” of a behavior eliminates the problems induced by static mutations and the sample base of behaviors is dramatically lower in size.
 A single behavior can be decorated with many static mutations and behavioral scanners reduce this noise.
 The challenges posed by the attackers make behavioral mutations of infinite nature as well and they are of two-fold:

-- Infinite number of mutations in behaviour – In the same way, attackers outsmart the static scanners by creating infinite amount of static decorations on the attack, here as well, the attackers can create either dummy steps or reshuffle the attack steps which eventually produce the same result but from a behavioral pattern point of view it presents a different behavior.
-The spectrum of behavioral mutations seemed at first narrower than static mutations but with an advancement of attack generators, even that has been achieved.
+- An infinite number of mutations in behavior – In the same way, attackers outsmart the static scanners by creating an infinite amount of static decorations on the attack, here as well, the attackers can create either dummy steps or reshuffle the attack steps which eventually produce the same result but from a behavioral pattern point of view, it presents a different behavior.
+The spectrum of behavioral mutations seemed at first narrower than static mutations but with the advancement of attack generators, even that has been achieved.

 This makes the challenge of capturing an attack prior to penetration very difficult to impossible where it definitely increases with time.
 I am not by any means implying such security measures don’t serve an important role where today they are the main safeguards from turning the enterprise into a zoo.
 I am just saying it is a very difficult problem to solve and that there are other areas in terms of ROI (if such security as ROI exists) which a CISO better invest in.